 Students earning a public policy degree online typically complete the 120–hour program in four years.
 The major itself requires 36 hours of coursework.
 Required courses include world politics, political theory, and the art of political science research.
 Students choose a concentration course on one of the three government branches — legislative, executive, or judicial — and take three additional courses exploring subjects such as women in politics, southern politics, and African–American politics.

 Troy University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Bristol, Rhode Island

-Roger Williams University is regionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.
+Roger Williams University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 5. Central Methodist University

 Despite its affiliation with the United Methodist Church, Central Methodist University welcomes students of all faiths and backgrounds.
 With its primary campus in Fayette, Missouri, the school boasts additional campus locations across the state.
 Students pursuing a bachelor’s in public administration can do so on the school’s partner campuses in Park Hills or Union, Missouri, or entirely online.

 Students at CMU can earn a bachelor of arts or a bachelor of science in public administration.
 Either way, the degree requires 120 hours of coursework split between general education and major coursework.
 Students complete 36 hours of courses related to public administration, exploring topics like the economics of public policy, group processes, and public policy analysis.
 They also take courses like urban and rural sociology and law in American society.
 Students may complete an internship or field experience requirement.
 All courses run for eight or 16 weeks.